connorfarrell7/Group4_Project/README.md

 ### Team Communication

-***tentative -> possible meeting Wednesday??
-No problems if not!
-***tentative -> should Friday meetings become a thing??
-Also, no pressure!

-A dedicated Slack group for members has been formed where we have discussed ideas and meetings via Zoom.
+We have decided to have a meeting via Zoom each Friday evening to discuss our progress over the course of the week.
+We also have a dedicated Slack group for discussions.